gotmax23/ansible-role-neovim/README.md

 **This role is currently in beta and is not intended for production use.
 Breaking changes may occur between releases, so please make sure to read the release notes.**
 ## Requirements

+If you are using Enterprise Linux (CentOS, Rocky Linux, Alamlinux, RHEL, etc.), you need to install the EPEL repository.
+You can use the [`robertdebock.epel`](https://github.com/robertdebock/ansible-role-epel) role to do so.
+See the [example playbook](#example-playbook) for a a full example.

 This role depends on certain collections that are not included in ansible-core.

 This role's [example playbook](#example-playbook) requires another role to prepare the target system.